Prophet Muhammad (peace be upon him) and the Taking of Poison:

 والأبهر : الظهر وعرق فيه ووريد العنق والأكحل والكلية ، والوتين : عرق في القلب إذا انقطع مات صاحبه

-Al-Abhar: the back and the vein in it and the vein in the neck, and akhal (vein running across the middle of the arm) and kidney.
-Al-Wateen: the vein in the heart, which if were cut off the person would die. (as reported by Burhaanudeen al-Biqai in his Nadhm ad-Durar fi Tanaasub al-Ayaat wal-Suwar)
+Al-Abhar: the back and the vein in it and the vein in the neck, akhal (vein running across the middle of the arm) and kidney.
+Al-Wateen: the vein in the heart, which, if were cut off, the person would die. (as reported by Burhaanudeen al-Biqai in his Nadhm ad-Durar fi Tanaasub al-Ayaat wal-Suwar)

-Again, we see the clear distinction being made between al-abhar and al-wateen.
+Again, we see a clear distinction between al-abhar and al-wateen.

 The problem for Wood doesn't even stop there.
 Arab linguists didn't form a consensus on the actual meaning of the word al-wateen.
-Al-Maawardi, in his commentary An-Nukatu wal-'Uyoon, under 69:46 lists at least four different opinions in regards to the meaning of the word al-wateen in the Arabic language.
-So even if Wood miraculously finds a way to show that al-wateen could possibly mean al-abhar according to some dictionary, then how with his lack of Arabic knowledge know what is the intended meaning of al-wateen in the Qur'anic passage?
+Al-Maawardi, in his commentary An-Nukatu wal-'Uyoon, under 69:46, lists at least four different opinions regarding the meaning of the word al-wateen in the Arabic language.
+So even if Wood miraculously finds a way to show that al-wateen could mean al-abhar according to some dictionary, then how with his lack of Arabic knowledge know what is the intended meaning of al-wateen in the Qur'anic passage?

 قطعتَ وتيني